Shrimp Cocktail

 6. Peel the shrimp, leaving just the tails attached.
 Transfer to a platter filled with crushed ice, if using, and serve with cocktail sauce on the side.

-7. Note: "16-20" refers to the number/range of shrimp that size you'll get in a pound.
-Look for shell-on shrimp that are already deveined; it can be labeled Easy Peel, Simple Peel, or Shell Split and Deveined.
-If you can't find it and need to remove the black vein yourself, use kitchen shears to cut through the shell along the back of the shrimp, from the head to the tail, then use a small paring knife to lift out the vein.
-If using different size shrimp, follow these guidelines for cooking: for 26-30 shrimp, poach 1½ minutes; for 21-25 shrimp, poach 2 minutes; for 13-15 shrimp, poach 4 minutes.
+7. Note: “16–20” refers to the number of shrimp per pound—that’s the size you’ll want for this recipe.
+Look for shell-on shrimp that are already deveined; they’re often labeled Easy Peel, Simple Peel, or Shell Split and Deveined.
+If you can’t find them, you can devein the shrimp yourself: use kitchen shears to cut through the shell along the back, from head to tail, then use a small paring knife to lift out the vein.
+If you’re using a different size shrimp, adjust the cooking time as follows: 26–30 count (1½ minutes); 21–25 count (2 minutes); 13–15 count (4 minutes).

 8. Make-Ahead Instructions: The cocktail sauce can be made up to a week ahead and refrigerated.
 The shrimp can be cooked a day ahead and served cold.